Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 “Campus Security Authority (CSA)” The Clery Act (34 CFR 668.46) defines a CSA as:

-Pastoral and professional counselors are not considered a Campus Security Authority
+Pastoral and professional counselors are not considered a Campus Security Authority when acting in their roles as a pastoral or professional counselor.

 “Complainant” means: